by Jim Jester

 Clarke: “The law did not teach us the living, saving knowledge; but, by its rites and ceremonies, and especially by its sacrifices, it directed us to Christ, that we might be justified by faith.
 This is a beautiful metaphor, and highly illustrative of the apostle’s doctrine.”

-The Law could not make us perfect, but as a mirror it shows us the dirt.
+The Law could not make us perfect, but as a mirror, it shows us the dirt.
 Only the indwelling Spirit can clean up our life by starting on the inside with the motivation of a pure heart.
-And, that can make us perfect (in God’s eyes).
+And, that makes us perfect (in God’s eyes).

 Further back in this chapter of Hebrews we read (verse 11-12): “If therefore perfection were by the Levitical priesthood, (for under it the people received the law,) what further need was there that another priest should rise after the order of Melchisedec, and not be called after the order of Aaron?
 For the priesthood being changed, there is made of necessity a change also of the law.”